acasi-ctf/ctf/sprint-reports/Sprint 7.md

 ## Unfinished Work
 The unfinished work for our project is in no way part of the MVP.
-These are merely suggestions for future groups if any were to take up this project in the future.
+These are merely suggestions for future groups if any were to take up this project.
 * Create more challenges.
 * Show user which challenges have been completed in the UI.
 * Content for the rest of the cyber literacy site.